 Things might not be so wild as they were a decade ago, but the gay nightlife does not disappoint.

-The is an excellent selection of gay bars in historic Ibiza Town and one permanent gay dance club.
+The is an excellent selection of gay bars in historic Ibiza Town.
 But it is the big gay dance parties, held three or four times a week with international DJ lineups that are the main attraction.

 Ibiza Town has a lot of touristy restaurants, but not much variety between them.
 The island does have its culinary gems – you just have to look a bit harder to find them.